 Being prepared and studying on your own will expedite your training as well as save you money.
-For more tips on saving money, see the article in the Gold Seal Online Ground School Library entitled "The Cheapest Way to Become a Pilot".
+For more tips on saving money, see the Article in the Gold Seal Online Ground School entitled "How To Save Money on your Flight Training".
+You have the ability to minimize your costs.
+You just have to do it.